link1905/system-design-101/content/docs/design-patterns/caching-patterns.md

 ---
 title: Caching Patterns
 weight: 30
+prev: distributed-transaction
 ---

-Caching is a crucial technique for optimizing system performance and conserving resources.
+**Caching** is a crucial technique for optimizing system performance and conserving resources.
 It involves temporarily storing and sharing data in a high-speed memory section.
 This approach offers two main benefits: